takahirohonda/docker-command-line-workout/README.md

 <b>(2) Stop the container and remove</b>

-Stop the exisiting container named my-app and remove it.
+Stop the existing container named my-app and remove it.

 <details><summary><b>Answer</b></summary>